2017 Somali drought: Causes

-Main causes of the drought and its impact are said to be instability, conflict and climate change with severe weather conditions potentially also playing a part.
-El Niño may be the drought's cause.
+The main cause of the drought was the lack of consecutive rainy seasons in 2016 and early 2017.
+During the April-June and the October-November rainy seasons, the rainfall recorded was below average, which led to poor pasture conditions, reduced crop production and increased livestock mortality throughout the country.
+Climate variability associated with the El Niño-Southern Oscillation contributed to the poor rainfall performance and may be the drought's cause.

+Rising temperatures from climate change also increased the severity of droughts in the horn of Africa by accelerating soil moisture loss and reducing the reliability of seasonal rainfall.
+From scientific studies, this climate change had increased the likelihood of prolonged drought conditions across eastern Africa.

 Humanitarian situation

+This was one of Somalia's most severe humanitarian emergencies since the 2011 famine.
+By mid-2017, more than 6.2 million people required humanitarian assistance, while approximately 2.9 million people faced crisis or emergency levels of acute food insecurity.
 On 4 March, Somalia's prime minister Hassan Ali Khaire announced that at least 110 people died due to hunger and diarrhoea in Bay Region alone.

+The crisis caused widespread displacements, where hundreds of thousands of people left rural areas in search of food, water and humanitarian aid, particularly moving toward urban centres such as Mogadishu, Baidoa and Kismayo.
+By the end of 2017, more than 900,000 people had been newly displaced by the drought.

-The FAO Representative for Somalia, noted that the situation in many rural areas, particularly Bay, Puntland is starting to look "worryingly like the run-up to famine in 2010-2011".
+The FAO Representative for Somalia noted that the situation in many rural areas, particularly Bay and Puntland, is starting to look "worryingly like the run-up to famine in 2010-2011".
 The International Organization for Migration also warned that if "action is not taken immediately, early warning signals point towards a growing humanitarian crisis in Somalia of potentially catastrophic proportions".

 Hassan Saadi Noor, Save the Children's Country Director in Somalia stated:

 We're on the verge of a catastrophe similar to 2011 – or worse, as conditions now are markedly worse than in the lead-up to that event.
 A quarter of a million lives were needlessly lost then, and we know that action at this stage can make a difference.
 The international community must step up to ensure that tragic moment in history isn’t repeated.

-In addition to drought and famine, diseases, such as cholera and measles were spread.

-As of March 2017, more than 8,400 cases of the cholera had already been confirmed since January, which claimed 200 lives.
+In addition to drought and famine, public health deteriorated significantly during the drought.
+Limited access to safe drinking water and sanitation contributed to large outbreaks of diseases, such as cholera and measles, which were spread.
+Children were particularly affected, with humanitarian agencies estimating that around 1.4 million children would require treatment for acute malnutrition.
+In March 2017, more than 8,400 cases of cholera had already been confirmed since January, which claimed 200 lives.
 On 20 March 2017, at least 26 people died from hunger in the semi-autonomous Jubaland region of southern Somalia, according to the state media.

-As of July 2017, unclean drinking water had caused over 71,000 cases of cholera or severe diarrhea in 2017, resulting in nearly 1,100 deaths.
+In July 2017, unclean drinking water had caused over 71,000 cases of cholera or severe diarrhoea in 2017, resulting in nearly 1,100 deaths.